-Making reservations is a necessity for travelers and an important marketing tool for lodging establishments.
-Travelers in various market segments depend on a well-organized reservation system that is easily accessible through toll-free numbers, the Internet, or at a few hours' notice.
+Making reservations is a necessity for travelers and an important marketing • Overbatool for lodging establishments.
+Travelers in various market segments depend on a well-organized reservation system that is easily accessible through toll-free numbers or on the Internet to ensure a well-planned trip.
 Lodging establishments want to provide a continuous flow of guests, which will bring profits.
 A reservation system must ensure efficient means of accessing, processing, and confirming information (Figure 5-1).
-Without an efficient reservation system, all aspects of managing a hotel are negatively affected.
-For example, while overbooking reservations may guarantee a full house for the hotel, it also leaves the guest who is turned away with a negative impression.
+Without an efficient reservation system, all aspects of managing a hotel will be negatively affected.
+For example, while overbooking reservations may guarantee a full house for the hotel, it will also leave the guest who is turned away with a negative impression.
 This not only decreases the hope of repeat business but also ensures that the dissatisfied customer will tell others of the negative experience.
-This chapter examines the reservation system as an integral part of progressive front office management and discusses the operation of a well-run system.
+This chapter examines the reservation system as an integral part of progressive front office